carmen-timpau/BBO-Capstone-Project/README.md

 The project is in active development as part of the 6-month _Professional Certificate in Machine Learning & Artificial Intelligence_ joint programme at Imperial College London and will be finalised in late August 2026.

-Functional research code logged in `experiments/` organised in separate directories for each week, documenting the Bayesian Optimisation ML pipeline evolving over time; Ongoing research.
+Functional research code is logged in `experiments/`, which is itself organised in separate directories for each week, documenting the Bayesian Optimisation ML pipeline evolution over time; Ongoing ML pipeline research and development.

 <br>